 - Top areas with openings: California, New York, Virginia, Washington

 Developing AI and machine learning technology is only half the battle — someone still needs to write software to support the design, development and deployment of machine learning and AI systems.

 Software developers who specialize in AI and machine learning should have experience in building and optimizing large, complex systems as well as writing efficient code.

 Applicable industries are truly limitless, from cell phone providers optimizing their customer service call centers to a recent job listing focused on supporting the national security, intelligence, and law enforcement communities to facilitate handling and analyzing big data, transforming it into actionable intelligence.
-See 5+ Best Software Developer Degree Programs.
+See Salary outlook for those with a Software Developer Degree.